One may be familiar with the term “assault and battery” after reading the term in criminal news articles or hearing it used in a television show.

 Failure to do so means one is guilty of a felony and can face up to ten years in prison.

 HIV and Hepatitis are specifically covered under Georgia law, but other sexually transmitted diseases may be prosecuted under criminal assault or battery statutes.

 Infection from serious diseases like HIV or hepatitis can result in years worth of doctor visits and medical treatments.

-Regardless of whether criminal prosecution occurs, civil action may be available for those who have been infected by someone who knew they were diagnosed with HIV or hepatitis or other serious diseases.
+Regardless of whether criminal prosecution occurs, a civil action may be available for those who have been infected by someone who knew they were diagnosed with HIV or hepatitis, or other serious diseases.

 For example, if someone threatened to spit or bleed on others who know or believe that the person is infected with HIV or another disease that is equally serious in nature and scope, then that person may be liable for damages under the intentional tort of assault.